Rafael Devers Player Props: Red Sox vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 7.6 K/9, the third-worst in the league.
+- The 7.6 strikeouts per nine innings put together by the Brewers pitching staff ranks 27th in the league.

-- The Brewers' 3.07 team ERA ranks third across all MLB pitching staffs.
+- The Brewers have the second-ranked team ERA among all league pitching staffs (3.11).

-- Brewers pitchers combine to give up 19 home runs (one per game), the ninth-fewest in baseball.
+- The Brewers rank 11th in baseball in home runs given up (21 total, one per game).

-- Miley (2-1) gets the starting nod for the Brewers in his fourth start of the season.
-He's put together a 1.50 ERA in 18 2/3 innings pitched, with 14 strikeouts.
+- Burnes makes the start for the Brewers, his fifth of the season.
+He is 2-1 with a 4.76 ERA and 17 strikeouts in 22 2/3 innings pitched.

-- The lefty last appeared in relief on Saturday, when he threw 2/3 innings against the Boston Red Sox while giving up hits.
+- In his last appearance on Tuesday, the right-hander threw 5 1/3 innings against the Seattle Mariners, giving up two earned runs while surrendering three hits.

-- The 36-year-old has an ERA of 1.50, with 7 strikeouts per nine innings, in three games this season.
-Opponents are hitting .206 against him.

 © 2023 Data Skrive.
 All rights reserved.